EMPAT94/empat94.github.io/_gs/tutorial.md

 After 3 rapid doses of my freeze spell, the thing went rigid.
 Its skin was thick but that only lengthened the agony.
 Before long, we had taken down our first crocodile monster.
 This was also our first fight where Arya's help was unnecessary.
 I doubt we would've needed her help if we had lost against that one - we would've been crushed beyond repair.

 Interestingly, the crocodile did not bleed either.
 At least not blood.
-While its wounds were dark nothings, its body turned into a watery sploosh when it died.
+While its wounds were dark nothings, its body turned into a watery splotch when it died.
 I asked Betty if all the monsters are the same.
 According to her, the monsters in the tutorial were specially created to be cannon fodder for the test subjects.
 The reason they did not bleed was so the subjects could get acclimated to killing them.
 Very kind of our kidnappers to worry about our mental state.
 The monster counterparts in the 'outer world' were quite varied.
 And bled when struck.
 If a level 2 guy like me had encountered a crocodile, like this one in its natural habitat, that would be it for me.

 I opened my status window to check my gains from the kill.